Agriculture

 • High cost

-In India, polyhouses based on environmental control system are more popular than others.
+In India, polyhouses based on an environmental control system are more popular than others.
 Let’s understand each type in detail.

 • Naturally Ventilated Polyhouse